 The biggest challenge of a SaaS EMPI tends to be getting buy-in from stakeholders across a healthcare organization to leverage and trust cloud-based SaaS technologies.
 Everyone is—and should be—invested in improving patient data, delivering complete patient information to the point of care, and lowering healthcare technology expenditures.
 But some are still unsure of the benefits and cost-savings of SaaS technology and have reservations about the privacy and security of SaaS EMPI solutions.

-If you need more convincing of the benefits and cost-savings of HITRUST-certified SaaS EMPI solutions—or if you help developing a business case around switching to one—I urge you to reach out to us, to read this Modern Healthcare article about why Healthix dropped IBM Initiate to deploy a SaaS EMPI, or to read this case study about how a healthcare organization deployed a SaaS EMPI in 4 months and is seeing $400,000 in direct cost savings.
+Verato Universal™ MPI is the next-generation SaaS EMPI that allows organizations to gain a 360-degree view of every patient in their system.
+Verato UMPI is also at the heart of the Verato Universal Identity™ platform, the industry’s first hMDM platform, an MDM solution purpose-built for healthcare.
+The platform enables you to manage patients, providers, consumers, and members with one solution.
+If you need more convincing of the benefits and cost-savings of HITRUST-certified SaaS EMPI solutions—or if you need help developing a business case around switching to one—I urge you to reach out to us, to read this Modern Healthcare article about why Healthix dropped IBM Initiate to deploy a SaaS EMPI, or to read this case study about how a healthcare organization deployed a SaaS EMPI in 4 months and is seeing $400,000 in direct cost savings.